ChrisLatRNCan/fgpa-apgf/samples/help/info-legend-en-CA.md

 The autopopulate legend will take the layers as they appear in the _Layers_ section and create a default legend.

 The structured legend let you customize the legend to change the order, the grouping, add description and many other settings.
-Below, you can find information on all the different customization.
+Below, you can find information on all the different customization. **IMPORTANT** - _For the time being, the structured legend is not validated against the FGP viewer schema, so loading problems can happen at preview time.
+This could be caused by errors in value (eg: bad ID), missing required attributes or errors in the legend structure._-

-# Structured legend
+### Structured legend

 When you choose _Structured_ legend type a new section appears at the bottom of the drop down menu.
 This section contains three main parts that can be used to edit and validate a customized legend: